symbol/symbol-docs/source/cli/commands.rst

 Get outgoing transactions
 =========================

-Get an array of :doc:`transactions <../concepts/transaction>` for which an account is the sender.
-A transaction is said to be ``outgoing`` regarding an account if the account is the sender of a transaction.
+Gets an array of outgoing transactions.
+A transaction is said to be outgoing with respect to an account if the account is the sender of the transaction.

 Options

 .. code-block:: bash

-    -p, --publickey <publickey>             - Account public key` -n, --numtransactions <numtransactions> - (optional) Number of transactions -i, --id <id>                           - (optional) Identifier of the transaction after which we want the transactions to be returned
+    -p, --publickey <publickey>             - Account public key -n, --numtransactions <numtransactions> - (optional) Number of transactions -i, --id <id>                           - (optional) Identifier of the transaction after which we want the transactions to be returned